DDudka9/freeda/docs/docs/html/_sources/overview.rst.txt

 	- Disc space:
 		- min 100 GB per taxon e.g. primates (we recommend using a hard drive with 500GB space)
 	- Stable Internet connection
+- (NEW) You can now run FREEDA using a web-based server Tamarind Bio `https://www.tamarind.bio/freeda <https://www.tamarind.bio/freeda>`_

 If you use FREEDA for published work, please cite the original paper: